btipling/fe/README.md

 # Fe
 Fe is a fuzzy file finder in rust.
+Use Fe to find files by their names.
 Fe's speeds are comparable to find, and often times faster.

 ```shell
 $ fe PatchSyntax